Authority: Executive Vice Chancellor and Provost

 3. DOCUMENTATION PROVIDED TO THE PTRC

-The documentation provided to the PTRC is set forth in section 5.2 of university NCSU REG05.20.04 – Post Tenure Review of Faculty.
-The deadline for submission of completed documentation by PTR candidate is December 15.
+The documentation provided to the PTRC is set forth in section 5.2 of university NCSU REG05.20.04 – Post Tenure Review of Faculty and this rule.
+The committee will receive copies of the Department Head’s review for each annual review occurring within the 5-year review period.

 4. PERFORMANCE STANDARDS